markstock/idealplace/README.md

 	-ac value			Average cloud cover (0 to 1)
 	-hdi value			Human development index (0 to 1)
 	-mtn value			Proximity to terrain (0 to 1)
-	-o name.png			Output file name
+	-new				Start setting preferences for a second person -o name.png			Output file name

 ## Sources